peterkhe1999/CheatSheet/OSCP/README.md

 - Username and hostname
 - Group memberships of the current user
 - Existing users and groups
-- Operating system, version and architecture
+- OS, version and architecture
 - Network information
 - Installed applications (Check 32-bit and 64-bit Program Files directories located in `C:\` and Downloads directory)
 - Running processes